Sett17/mdpaper/paper_simple.md

 margin: 15
 columns: 2
 lineHeight: 1.2
+dbg: true
 ---

-# Practical Phase at scVenus
+# Practical Phase at scVenus aka my third phase which was the best so far i guess

 ## Introduction